enlesway/backend-project-lvl1/README.md

  Brain games is a series of 5 small console games which will help fast stretch and train your brain.
 Games are based on simple mechanics: "question-answer".
 To win, you need to answer 3 questions correctly.
 In case of an incorrect answer, a game will be end, but you can always try again :)
 ### List of the games:

-- brain-calc: Calculat of a given arithmetic expression.
 - brain-even: Check if a number is even or not.
+- brain-calc: Calculate of a given arithmetic expression.
 - brain-gcd: Find the greatest common divisor.
+- brain-progression: Find the missing element of the progression.
 - brain-prime: Check if a number is prime or not.
-- brain-progression: Find the missing element of the progression.

 ## Installation